-This hardy heirloom is the old-fashioned blue flowered variety, and used to be called corn flower.
+This hardy heirloom mix includes the traditional blue "corn flower", along with blooms in shades of pink, lavender and white.
 Adored by bees, butterflies and other pollinators, it grows 3 feet tall and blooms all summer.
 A wonderful cut flower (it is the canonical lapel flower), the 1-1.5” blossoms also are edible, with a light, spicy clove-like flavor.
 Flowers make attractive blue food dye, and have medicinal value.

 Direct seed in early spring, when soil temp is at least about 60 degrees °F. Sow 1/8" deep and cover lightly or tamp down.
 Thin to 6-9” apart.
 Grows well in average, well-draining soil and full sun.
 Self-sows readily.